You are here

 Reservation system: Contact Kyle Brock at email@example.com, Office D113

-Documentation Rooms serve as a space for students to photograph artwork.
+The Documentation Room located in D317 serves as a space for students to photograph artwork.
 Equipped with black and white roll paper for backdrops, a camera with tripod and two LED lights on stands.
 Additional equipment may be reserved from Tech Central.
-Room # D317

 Access hours: 7:00am - 11:45pm